< back

 Those applying will need to provide their biometric information, have a valid passport (biometric chipped or not) and answer a short set of questions to assess their suitability for travel to the UK.

-The Home Office have stated that applicants should receive a decision within three working days, but it may occasionally take longer, presumably in more complex circumstances.
+Applicants should receive a decision within three working days, but it may occasionally take longer, presumably in more complex circumstances.

 What happens if an ETA is refused?